Introduction: How to 3D Print at Duke

 Once you've uploaded your file, you'll see it in the list of "My Files".
 Before printing, you'll need to adjust the file's layout to ensure it prints in the correct position on the printer: hit "Layout" to open the layout editor.

 In the layout editor, you'll see your part positioned on a virtual print bed.
-Use the move and rotate tools to move your object to an appropriate location, then hit "ON BED" to move your object so that it's sitting on the print bed.
+Use the move and rotate tools to move your object to an appropriate location.
+Parts will print better in certain orientations than others.
+As a general rule of thumb, try to rotate your part so the side with the most surface area is on the bed.
+When you're placed your part, hit "ON BED" to move your object so that it's sitting on the print bed.
 This step is very important!
 If you don't place your object on the bed, the printer will try to print in midair -- which will inevitably fail.

 When placing your part, try to stay away from the edges of the print bed -- leave roughly an inch of clearance on each side.
 The print bed heats unevenly towards the edges, so doing this helps you avoid warping on the bottom of your part.